BolajiAyodeji/Blogposts/ck7ft0r9100p7nds1ja70s9mu.md

 ### STEP TWO

 Head to your media library in your Cloudinary console, where all your uploaded media assets will be listed.
 If your account is newly created, then you will only find a sample image.
-Treat this media library like a drive where you can create folders, subfolders, and add images in them.
+Treat this media library like a drive where you can create folders, subfolders, and add images to them.

 ![Selection_066.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1583357384464/FF064kjvN.png)